stick0789/pipex/README.md

 # pipex

-A Unix shell pipeline implementation in C that replicates the behavior of shell pipes using system calls like `fork()`, `pipe()`, and `execve()` [1](#2-0) .
+A Unix shell pipeline implementation in C that replicates the behavior of shell pipes using system calls like `fork()`, `pipe()`, and `execve()`.
 This project is part of the 42 school curriculum and demonstrates advanced understanding of Unix process management and inter-process communication.

 ## Table of Contents